 What most creatives don’t admit is that Facebook likes and Twitter retweets are as addictive as crack-cocaine.
 There’s a constant battle to determine our success based on the acceptance of others.
 And if we’re honest, the acceptance of those who know us best seems to matter the most.

-As I feed my fear, it leads to doubt.
+Fear leads to doubt.
 Doubt becomes insecurity.

-Maybe I shouldn’t be writing after all.
+Maybe I shouldn’t write at all.

-Maybe my dream isn’t that important anyway.
+Maybe my dream isn’t that important.

 Two Eggs with a Side of Truth